-4. Look at the references 1 to 1 Elisha in 2 Kings 3.
-Record new in sights into this man.
+4. Look at your references to Elisha in 2 Kings 3.
+Record new insights into this man.
 5. Let's turn our attention to the Lord now.
-Consider the following questions and write your insights.
+Consider the following questions and write out your insights.
 What do you learn about God from this chapter?
 Are there any new insights into the extent of His power-His involvement in the affairs of man?
 Why is information like this important to know?
 After all, God does have a reason for including this in the Word!
 Remember, these events recorded in the Bible are not the only things that happened during this time span.
 We always have to ask God, "What else do You want us to know about You, about Your ways, so that we can increase our knowledge of You and order our lives accordingly?"

-- 6. Was there anything in this chapter that grieved your soul, that caused you to say, "Oh, no!"?
-What was it . . . and why? - 7.
-Do you see parallels today to a man sacrificing his son (the heir to his dynasty) to win a battle by appearing a god that does not even exist?
+6. Was there anything in this chapter that grieved your soul, that caused you to say, "Oh, no!"?
+What was itand why?
+7. Do you see parallels today to a man sacrificing his son (the heir to his dynasty) to win a battle by appeasing a god that does not even exist?

 a.
-Are men and women in a sense fundamentally doing the same thing Explain y our a inswer.
+Are men and women in a sense fundamentally doing the same thing?
+Expl ain y our a nswer.